rapid7/docker-logentries/README.md

 ## Usage as a Container

-The simplest way to forward all your container's log to LogEntries is to run this repository as a container, with:
+The simplest way to forward all your container's log to Logentries is to run this repository as a container, with:

 ```sh